-According to the Identity Theft Resource Center, there were more than 1,000 distinct data breaches in 2016, a 40% increase from the 780 reported in 2015.
-According to an IBM study conducted by Ponemon Institute, on average each breach cost $4 million (approximately $158/each lost or stolen record).
+According to the Identity Theft Resource Center, data breaches are up nearly 45% since 2018.
+And according to an IBM Security report, the average cost was $1.07 million higher in breaches.
 In the healthcare realm specifically, over 1.6 million individuals have already been victim to data breaches since Jan 1, 2017.

 What can you do to prevent this disastrous event from hurting your customers and your brand?
 You need to consider both external threats and internal threats to the security and integrity of your data.

 Protecting Against External Threats to Live Chat Security